 Including the Hub’s spoke institutions, we can provide European leading facilities, including a full 200mm (8″) CS on Si wafer process line and closely related smaller scale fabrication tools, with common operating principles and maintenance arrangements, enabling the most effective translation of the envisaged research to manufacturing.

-Complementary growth facilities will be provided at Manchester, UCL, Sheffield and Cardiff.
+Complementary growth facilities are provided at Manchester, UCL, Sheffield and Cardiff:

 - Two molecular beam epitaxy (MBE) systems, including high uniformity 200mm (8″) MBE, will focus on growth of GaAs for e.g. 2DEG magnetic sensors.